 Many Years From Now, Barry Miles

 A slower version, meanwhile, can be found on Anthology 3.
-This was recorded on 22 January 1969 during the Get Back sessions at Apple Studios.
+This was recorded on 21 January 1969 during the Get Back sessions at Apple Studios.
+The Beatles also played the song on 6, 7, 8, 9, 24, and 29 January.

 In the studio

 On 28 July they added a range of overdubs to the two songs, including more lead vocals, acoustic and electric guitars, tambourine and other percussion, electric and acoustic piano.
-Recording was concluded on 30 July with the addition of percussion and guitar overdubs.
+Recording was concluded on 30 July with the addition of backing vocals, percussion, and guitar overdubs.